RonyBubnovsky/FlightBookingDevOps/README.md

 ### Branch Strategy

-The main and stage branches are protected - changes must be made through pull requests that pass CI checks.
+The main branche is protected - changes must be made through pull requests that pass CI checks.

 ## Contributing